carpentries/workshop-template/files/collaborative_document_online.md

 You can also ask questions or ask for help in the chat window and helpers will try to help you.
 Please note it is not necessary to monitor the chat - the helpers will make sure that relevant questions are addressed in a plenary way.
-(NB: Off-topic questions will still be answered in the chat)
+(By the way, off-topic questions will still be answered in the chat)

 ## 🖥 Workshop website